boazbk/crypto/lec_13_handshake.md

 * The adversary then starts many connections with the server with ciphertexts related to $c$, and observes whether they succeed or fail (and in what way they fail, if they do).
 It turns out that based on this information, the adversary would be able to recover the key $k$.

 The particular details of the attack are somewhat messy, but the general notion is that part of the ciphertext is the RSA function value $y = x^e \pmod{m}$, and recovering $x$ will result in recovering the key $k$.
-Now, the version of RSA (known as PKCS V1.5) used in that protocol required the value $x$ to have a particular format, with the top two bytes having a certain form.
+Now, the version of RSA (known as PKCS $\sharp$ V1.5) used in that protocol required the value $x$ to have a particular format, with the top two bytes having a certain form.
 If in the course of a protocol, a server decryped $y$ to get a value $x$ not of this form then it would send an error message and halt the connection.
 Therefore, the server basically supplied to any party an oracle that on input $y$ outputs $1$ iff $y^{d} \pmod{m}$ has this form, where $d = e^{-1} \pmod|\Z^*_m|$ is the secret decryption key.
 It turned out that one can use such an oracle to invert the RSA function.